behroozsepehry/exercise-solver/README.md

 * `"threshold"`: Maximum muscle activation overlap for superset pairs (default 0.2).
 Increase to e.g. 0.6–0.7 to allow more pairings.
 * `"supersets_per_day"`: Object specifying supersets (pairs) per category and day: 2 for gym days (3 days total = 6 supersets), 3 for home days (1 day total = 3 supersets).
 Adjust to change total volume (will compute total instances as supersets × 2).
 * `"days_per_category"`: Object specifying training days per category: 3 for gym, 1 for home (total 7 days).
 Must be > 0 for feasible division in pairing logic.
+* `"deviation_sum_weight"`: Coefficient for the sum of absolute deviations in the objective function (default 0.1).
+Balances emphasis on total shortfall vs. maximum single-muscle shortfall.
 * `"muscle_targets"`: Object mapping muscle names → weekly target sets.
 Edit to reflect your programming targets (see code for current values).
 Muscles with zero targets are still tracked but don't influence the objective.

 ---